agtMaurice/education-verification-system-contract/README.md

         return credentials[tokenId];
     }

+    /**
+        * @dev Only the admin can grant the issuer role to other users
-    function grantIssuerRole(address account) public onlyRole(DEFAULT_ADMIN_ROLE) {
+        * @param account The address to be granted the issuer role */ function grantIssuerRole(address account) public onlyRole(DEFAULT_ADMIN_ROLE) {
         grantRole(ISSUER_ROLE, account);
     }

+    /**
+        * @dev Only the admin can revoke the issuer role
-    function revokeIssuerRole(address account) public onlyRole(DEFAULT_ADMIN_ROLE) {
+        * @param account The address of the issuer to be revoked */ function revokeIssuerRole(address account) public onlyRole(DEFAULT_ADMIN_ROLE) {
         revokeRole(ISSUER_ROLE, account);
     }